calumroy/TI_embedded_test/README.md

 Why podman or Docker?
 Well podman makes it easier to run systemd inside the container and the ccstudio GUI application requires systemd to install and run.
 Docker might work but is not tested, podman is essentially the same as docker (using all the same commands) but has improvements over docker.

+Note: In order to get access to USB ports so you can program a board form the container you need to use podman version > 4.4.5
+      This project has been tested agains podman v4.4.5-dev but much newer versions should work.

 ```
 podman build -t ti_embedded_test .